medikoo/deferred/README.md

 <a name="control-flow" />
 ## Control-flow, sophisticated chaining

-There are three dedicated methods that allows construct of sophisticated flow chain.
+There are three dedicated methods for constructing flow chain.
 They're avaiable on `deferred`:

 	deferred.join(p1, p2, p3, ...).then(...);